MicrosoftDocs/VBA-Docs/api/Outlook.PropertyAccessor.SetProperties.md

-For more information on setting properties using the  **PropertyAccessor** object, see[Best Practices for Getting and Setting Properties](../outlook/How-to/Navigation/best-practices-for-getting-and-setting-properties.md).
+For more information on setting properties using the  **PropertyAccessor** object, see [Best Practices for Getting and Setting Properties](../outlook/How-to/Navigation/best-practices-for-getting-and-setting-properties.md).

 ## Example